Reconstruction of the dark energy scalar field potential by Gaussian process: Introduction

 To reconstruct the dark energy scalar field potential $V(\phi)$, we must choose priors and datasets.
 This paper aims to investigate how different priors and datasets affect the reconstruction results.
+We compare the reconstructed $V(\phi)$ using two priors: Planck 18 (P18) and WMAP nine-year (WMAP9y).
+We also compare the reconstructed $V(\phi)$ using three datasets: CC, BAO, and OHD (a combination of CC and BAO).
+Through this comparison, we can determine the impact of using different individual datasets (CC and BAO) on the reconstructed $V(\phi)$.
+Additionally, we can compare the differences between the individual datasets (CC or BAO) and the combined dataset (OHD) to understand the effect of combining different datasets on the reconstructed $V(\phi)$.
 With the advent of advancing technology, more $H(z)$ data points are being released, which can potentially optimize $V(\phi)$.
+We compare two models, Power Law and Free Field, to the reconstructed $V(\phi)$ by computing the reduced chi-square.
 This paper will also explore the impact of additional data points on the reconstruction results.
 The following sections will discuss these topics.

 This work is structured as follows: In Sec. \ref{sec:Theory}, we derive the function of the dark energy scalar field potential $V(\phi)$.
 Sec. \ref{sec:Data and priors} compiles the CC dataset, BAO dataset, and priors in Table \ref{tab:table1}, \ref{tab:table2}, and \ref{tab:table3}, respectively.
-In Sec. \ref{sec:Reconstruction of the dark energy potential}, we reconstruct $V(\phi)$ using the CC and OHD datasets via Gaussian Process.
-We also simulate H(z) to investigate how the accuracy of $V(\phi)$ reconstruction improves as we increase the number of H(z) data points.
+In Sec. \ref{sec:Reconstruction of the dark energy potential}, we reconstruct $V(\phi)$ using the CC, BAO, and OHD datasets via Gaussian Process.
+Two models, Power Law and Free Field, are compared to the reconstructed $V(\phi)$ by computing the reduced chi-square.
+We also simulate $H(z)$ to investigate how the accuracy of $V(\phi)$ reconstruction improves as we increase the number of $H(z)$ data points.
 Finally, Sec. \ref{sec:Discussions and conclusions} provides the conclusion and discussion of this paper.